aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 ### Formatting

+#### How do I auto-format my note modifiers (accidentals, etc)?

+Even with a single voice, you must always call `Formatter.joinVoices([voice])` if you want your note modifiers to be formatted.

 #### How do I create and align multiple voices on a single stave?

-If you have multiple voices on a single stave, call `Formatter.joinVoices` on them.
-This puts notes on the identical beats into the same `ModifierContext`, which in turn positions the various elements such that they don't collide with each other.
+If you have multiple voices on a single stave, call `Formatter.joinVoices` with an array containing the voices.
+This puts notes at simultaneous timestamps within the same `ModifierContext`, which in turn positions the various elements such that they don't collide with each other.

 ```javascript
 voice1 = new Vex.Flow.Voice(...);